All Episodes

 Kofi Annan.

-So oil for terrorists.
+So, oil for terrorists.

-No oil for terrorists, conflict diamonds, no conflict diamonds, no oil for terrorists.
+Conflict diamonds, no conflict diamonds, no oil for terrorists.

-There is a way to do that, by the way, and the way to prove my point about this is our own and war.
+And the way to prove my point about this is our own and war.

-Gulf of Mexico, off the course coast of California.
+Off the coast of California.

 Can we do it?